 Your baby is very aware of the sounds around her, and your voice is among her favorite things to hear.

 To encourage your baby’s hearing development, you might take the following actions:

 - Talk to her as much as possible in a soft, calm, cheerful voice.
 She may not understand what you say, but she'll respond to hearing your voice.

 - Vary the sound of your voice by changing your tone and your volume.

 - Introduce her to new sounds like musical toys or rattles.

+Your baby's sense of touch starts with her mouth and spreads to her whole body.
+This may explain her growing eagerness to put anything and everything into her mouth.
 With just the power of touch, you may be able to turn your fussy little one into a calm, content darling.
 Your slow, gentle touches help her feel secure and safe.

 - Hold her often.
 Don't worry about spoiling her during these early months—you won't.
 What you will do is make her feel secure.